fuine/msc-thesis-typst/content/ch2_methods.typ

   [Learning rate], [$10^(-5)$], [$10^(-1)$], [$10^(-1 - 4*x)$],
 )<tab:cnn_hyperparameters>

-#figure(image("../images/iceberg_architecture.svg", width: 67.0%),
+#figure(image("../images/iceberg_architecture.svg", width: 67.0%), caption: flex-caption(
-  caption: flex-caption(
   [Convolutional Neural Network architecture used in the study.
-Numbers correspond to the input and output dimensions of data tensor, with _None_ being the placeholder for the number of samples.],
+Numbers correspond to
+    the input and output dimensions of data tensor, with _None_ being the placeholder for the number of samples.],
-    [Convolutional Neural Network architecture used in the study.]
+  [Convolutional Neural Network architecture used in the study.], ))<fig:cnn_architecture>
-  )
-)<fig:cnn_architecture>

 == Default experiment description
 <default-experiment-description>